Skip to main content

 Educational Assistance Program (EAP) for faculty and staff and Professional Development Assistance Program (PDAP) for eligible part-time faculty.

-The following outlines the maximum dollars allocated to the Educational Assistance Program (EAP), Professional Development Assistance Program (PDAP), and travel funds available to eligible employees in FY26.
-All professional development and travel-related expenses must be pre-approved in accordance with College Policy 35001, Compensation Programs (PDF, Get Adobe Acrobat PDF Reader.-Link opens in new window.)
+The following outlines the maximum dollars allocated to the Educational Assistance Program (EAP), Professional Development Assistance Program (PDAP), and travel funds available to eligible employees in FY27.
+All professional development and travel-related expenses must be pre-approved in accordance with College Policy 35001, Compensation Programs (PDF, Get Adobe Acrobat PDF Reader.
+Link opens in new window.) .
+For more information, please visit EAP/PDAP.

 Educational Assistance Program for Credit Courses

-Bargaining and non-bargaining full-time staff, department chairs, and administrators enrolled in graduate or undergraduate coursework beyond the associate degree level are permitted to exceed the maximum EAP benefit noted above.
-The additional allowance is the amount equal to the University of Maryland rate for in-state tuition and feesnew window for graduate or undergraduate coursework for each credit, up to a maximum of 12 credits.
+Bargaining and non-bargaining full-time staff, faculty, department chairs, and administrators enrolled in graduate or undergraduate coursework beyond the associate degree level may exceed the maximum EAP benefit noted above.
+The additional allowance is equal to the University of Maryland rate for in-state tuition and fees new window per credit for graduate or undergraduate coursework, up to a maximum of 12 credits.

-The benefit for regular part-time staff working at least 20 hours per week is prorated.
+The EAP benefit for regular part-time staff working at least 20 hours per week is prorated.

 ComPsych is staffed by experienced, masters-level professionals who can help find solutions to many different issues, including: